octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/README.md

 ## TL;DR

-Cocoindex v1.0.3 is a **declarative incremental-indexing engine** built as a Rust core (Tokio + LMDB via heed) with PyO3 Python bindings and a CLI.
+CocoIndex v1.0.3 is a **declarative incremental-indexing engine** built as a Rust core (Tokio + LMDB via heed) with PyO3 Python bindings and a CLI.
 The engine's reconcile/checkpoint model is a strong fit for indexit's "keep targets in sync with sources" requirement; the connector inventory covers